Bismita Gogoi: Post-Ministerial career

 On 12 November 2017, she took part in a protest along with many members of the Indian National Congress including Tarun Gogoi, Ripun Bora, Ajanta Neog and Rakibul Hussain for the disclosure of the contents of the framework agreement signed by the Centre and the National Socialist Council of Nagaland.

 On 20 January 2018, she was appointed General Secretary of All India Mahila Congress in Assam.

-On 13 May 2019, Gogoi expressed her condolences at the death of Upasana Gogoi, the wife of her predecessor, Probin Gogoi.

 On 23 September 2020, Gogoi took part in a protest against the passing of the farm bills while also demanding the withdrawal of the suspension of 8 Rajya Sabha MPs.

-2021 Assam Legislative Assembly election
+2021 election

 Gogoi lost in the 2021 Assam Legislative Assembly Election against BJP candidate Mrinal Saikia.
 She criticised the election commission for the violence in the election.
 She stated "election is not above human life.
 If anyone can't give life, he also has no right to take other's life," while pointing at the BJP's Khumtai MLA Mrinal Saikia.
 Gogoi alleged that the Election Commission is yet to take any action against incidents of elected-related violence reported on a daily basis in her constituency.

 She obtained 38522 votes, 33.14% of the total vote.
 She again lost to Mrinal Saikia, by 27133 votes.

+Defection to BJP

+In April 2022, it was speculated by the media that Gogoi would defect to BJP in the presence of Prime Minister Narendra Modi, but this did not end up occurring.

+On 27 January 2024, Gogoi resigned from the Indian National Congress in a letter to Bhupen Bora.
+The following day on 28 January, she defected to BJP.